 Getting into an accident with a big rig can be terrifying.
-At Bottaro Law, we’ve represented numerous clients who have been seriously injured in trucking accidents, and we know all too well the injuries and damages that can result from these powerful and often violent collisions.
+At the Bottaro Law Firm, LLC, we’ve represented numerous clients who have been seriously injured in trucking accidents, and we know all too well the injuries and damages that can result from these powerful and often violent collisions.

 What leads to so many of these kinds of crashes?
 This article discusses five of the most common causes of trucking accidents.